jkaminsky2/dataX/README.md

 #### Lambda Functions

 For pinata, after you open the account:
-1.Create a api key and safe the PINATA_JWT somewhere secretly as it only appear once(for simpicity, just click admin as the permission for test purpose)
+1. Create a api key and safe the PINATA_JWT somewhere secretly as it only appear once(for simpicity, just click admin as the permission for test purpose)
-2.Navigate to gateway to maintain the GATEWAY_URL 3.Safe it in a file so you could use it below
+2. Navigate to gateway to maintain the GATEWAY_URL
+3. Safe it in a file so you could use it below

 To run the AWS Lambda functions that are related to the smart contracts, download their folders in public/lambda_functions.
 Then, unzip `node_modules` in pinata_upload and `venv` in pii_scrub.
 From there, you can directly upload the pinata_upload function to AWS Lambda function as a zip file.
 Make sure to change `PINATA_JWT` and `GATEWAY_URL` to your specific keys.
 You will need to include your credentials for Pinata.
 As for the pii_scrub, you will need to construct an image.
 Follow these steps: